danikaze/ascii-ui/README.md

 # terminal-in-canvas

-There are several projects that allows you to use the JavaScript canvas in the terminal but, have you ever wanted or needed to use a terminal in a HTML page (through canvas)?
+There are several projects that allows you to use the JavaScript canvas in the terminal but... have you ever needed (or just wanted) to use a terminal in a HTML page (through canvas)?

 No?
+Really, not even once?
+Well, I don't care.

-I don't care, because this project allows you to have access to a low-level interface to modify directly a buffer to render characters like in a old style terminal.
+And thanks to my lack of empathy this project allows you to have access to a low-level interface to modify directly a buffer to render characters like the a old style terminals.